 "Well, same thing, and I was nearly a corporal.
 Come on then, come over and sit with me and Marion.
 I was just on me way to get the drinks."

-We walked across to the table where Marion was sitting and Terry introduced me to her.
-Marion was a friendly girl and straight away began chatting to me while Terry walked back to the bar with Brian.
+They walked across to the table where Marion was sitting and Terry introduced Jane to her.
+Marion was a friendly girl and straight away began chatting to Jane while Terry walked back to the bar with Brian.